{+ Free Tracking Spreadsheet Download}

 Some of these ideas require effort on your part.
-I understand that some of you will say, “It’s not worth my time.
-I can work one extra hour at my job and earn more than I ever would doing something like returning cans or hanging laundry.”
+I understand that some of you will say, ‘It’s not worth my time.
+I can work one extra hour at my job and earn more than I ever would doing something like returning cans or hanging laundry.’
 Sure, I get that.

-But for those of you who have more time and no significant regular income sources, here are some perfect ways to begin working toward your financial goals.
-Even if you do have a good regular income, some of these ideas are just plain smart.
+But for those of you who have some time and aren’t interested in a side hustle or overtime at a regular job, here are some small, simple ways to begin working toward your financial goals.

-Set a Goal
+Important: Set a Goal for Your Money

-Speaking of goals, you will never get anywhere if you don’t have one.
+Speaking of financial goals, you will never get anywhere if you don’t have one.
 You might do a few of these things for a few weeks, but then you will blow what you’ve saved on going out to eat.
 Don’t do that.

 - Paying down debt